DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_the_dynamo_ui.md

 ####2.2.1.
 Menus

-The Dropdown Menus are a great place to find some of the basic funcationity of the Dynamo application.
+The Dropdown Menus are a great place to find some of the basic functionality of the Dynamo application.
 Like most Windows software, actions related to managing files and operations for selection and content editing are found in the first two menus.
 The remaining menus are more specific to Dynamo.

 ![Dropdown Menus](images/2-2/02-Menus.png)
 > 1. File